By Dr. Mercola

 You can generally plan a week of meals at a time, make sure you have all ingredients necessary on hand, and then do any prep work you can ahead of time so that dinner is easy to prepare if you're short on time in the evenings.

-- Avoid food waste: According to a study published in the journal PloS One, Americans waste an estimated 1,400 calories of food per person, each and every day.
-The two steps above will help you to mitigate food waste in your home, You may also have seen my article from earlier this year titled 14 Ways to Save Money on Groceries.
+- Avoid food waste: According to a study published in the journal PLOS One3, Americans waste an estimated 1,400 calories of food per person, each and every day.
+The two steps above will help you to mitigate food waste in your home.
+You may also have seen my article from earlier this year titled 14 Ways to Save Money on Groceries.
 Among those tips are suggestions for keeping your groceries fresher, longer, and I suggest reviewing those tips now.

 - Buy organic animal foods.
 The most important foods to buy organic are animal, not vegetable, products (meat, eggs, butter, etc.), because animal foods tend to concentrate pesticides in higher amounts.
 If you cannot afford to buy all of your food organic, opt for organic animal foods first.